 1 – Zojirushi Virtuoso Bread Maker (Top Pick )

-A bit on the high end, this Zojirushi model is for anyone who is serious about baking bread.
+A bit on the high end, this Zojirushi model (view on Amazon) is for anyone who is serious about baking bread.
 This horizontal bread maker can do anything you need in the world of bread making and some more.
 It works for traditional loaves as well as for gluten free baking options.

 The model also features custom settings so you can bake bread just the way you want it.
 The unit features a viewing window to see the current state of your bread and comes with a digital display to monitor progress.